statusrow/statusrow.github.io/_posts/2017-09-15-why-row-atlantic-caroline.md

 ---
 layout: post
 title: Caroline - Why I'm rowing the Atlantic
+description: It all started with a documentary about a group of women who rowed the Pacific.
+Needless to say, I was inspired by the physical and mental challenge.
 subtitle: (the one who can't say no)
 date: 2017-09-15
 author: Caroline Wilson